|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 My first approach was to tell the kids that the rigidity wasn't coming from the glue.
 Quite reasonably kids don't trust adults, who are in charge, make arbitary rules and can make a kid's answer wrong any time they want.
 As all the kids could plainly see, the glue was providing (some) rigidity.
 It took several years before I saw the futility of expecting them to believe that the glue wasn't providing rigidity.
 I needed models with demonstrably floppy vertices.
 This led to the models with rubber tubing vertices in the video.
 Since I've changed over to these models, students have stopped proposing glue as the agent of rigidity.

-In 2015, after displaying the relatively fragile toothpick and glue models in the front row, I moved them behind the more resilent rubber tubing and drinking straw models, and let the kids play with the more resilient models.
+In 2015, after displaying the relatively fragile toothpick and glue models in the front row of the table, I moved them behind the more resilent rubber tubing and drinking straw models, and let the kids play with the more resilient models.

 By the wonders of digital editing, on combining videos from four different classes, the students give correct answers to all the questions.